citusdata/citus_docs/develop/app_type.rst

   Citus enables you to scale out your database to millions of tenants without having to re-architect your application.
 You can keep the relational semantics you need, like joins, foreign key constraints, transactions, ACID, and consistency.

   * **Examples**: Websites which host store-fronts for other businesses, such as a digital marketing solution, or a sales automation tool.
-  * **Characteristics**: Queries relating to a single tenant rather than joining information across tenants.
-This includes OLTP workloads for serving web clients, and OLAP workloads that serve per-tenant analytical queries.
-Having dozens or hundreds of tables in your database schema is also an indicator for the multi-tenant data model.

   Scaling a multi-tenant app with Citus also requires minimal changes to application code.
 We have support for popular frameworks like Ruby on Rails and Django.